ttscoff/na_gem/src/README.md

 <!--JEKYLL> You can find the na source code (MIT license) on [GitHub][].-->

+### Optional Dependencies

+If you have [gum][] installed, na will use it for command line input when adding tasks and notes.
+If you have [fzf][] installed, it will be used for menus, falling back to gum if available.

 ### Features

 You can list next actions in files in the current directory by typing `na`.
 By default, `na` looks for `*.taskpaper` files and extracts items tagged `@na` and not `@done`.
-All of these can be changed in the configuration.
+This can be modified to work with a single global file, and all of these options can be changed in the configuration.

 #### Easy matching